 A large wooden head can be found at Woodenhead Park which is located on the outskirts of Revelstoke just off the Trans-Canada Highway.
 There you will find a recreation area with a kid’s playground, a walking trail and benches to sit and relax.
 I really enjoyed taking a break there after a long drive.

 A sign explains that Woodenhead was created in the 1930’s by local resident Peter Fuoco in his free time while working on the Big Bend Highway project.
 Using a double bitted axe and some chisels, he decided to try his hand at sculpting.
 Government officials were so impressed by the creation that they took the finished sculpture and set it along the highway as one of the first road safety warnings in B.C.
 The sign advised speeding motorists “Not to be a Woodenhead” and to slow down.
+Having driven all over North America, I am more than aware of the dangers involved with speeding.
+Sadly, some people haven’t got the message.
+Fortunately, victims of reckless driving are being supported by caring law firms like lamber goodnow in their pursuit of justice.
 In the 1960’s, when the Trans-Canada Highway opened, Woodenhead was moved to town and became a local heritage artifact.
 In 2005, the restoration of Woodenhead and the construction of the protective roofing was carried out by the City of Revelstoke.

 The sculptors involved in the statues were Fran Jenkins and Bill Cameron and the foundry was Tom Lynn.